-7.11 Vibration
+7.12 Vibration

 Boreas is able to tolerate a high level of vibration compared to other inertial systems.
 This is due to a unique gyroscope design and a special filtering algorithm among other things.
-There is, however, a limit to the amount of vibration that a unit can tolerate, There may be temporarily degraded accuracy while operating under high vibration.
+There is, however, a limit to the amount of vibration that a unit can tolerate - temporary degradation in accuracy may occur while operating under high vibration.